Geometric embedding for regularity structures: From non-geometric to geometric rough paths

 For the rest of the section, we set $V = \{0,...,d\}$.
-We denote by $ T^V_n $ decorated trees with $ n $ nodes.
-We also set $ F^V_N $ to be of forests with at most $ N $ nodes.
-We denote by $ \CG $ (resp. $ \CG_N $) the set of characters from the Hopf algebra $\CH $ (resp. $\CH_N = \langle \CF_N \rangle $) into $\R$.
-These are linear algebra morphisms forming a group with respect to the convolution product $ \star_0 $ \begin{equs} X \star_0 Y := (X \otimes Y ) \hat{\Delta}_{\text{ {BCK}}} \end{equs} The unit for the convolution product is the co-unit $\mathbf{1}^*$ which is non-zero only on the empty tree.
+We denote by $ \CT$ the set of decorated trees whose nodes are decorated by $ V $ and edges are not decorated.
+The set $ \CT_N $ consists of decorated trees of $ \CT $ with at most $ N $ nodes.
+We also set $ \CF $ to be forests formed of decorated trees in $\CT$ and $ \CF_N $ forests with at most $ N $ nodes.
+We denote by $ \CG $ (resp. $ \CG_N $) the set of characters from the Butcher-Connes-Kreimer Hopf algebra $\hat{\CH} $ (resp. $\hat{\CH}_N = \langle \CF_N \rangle $) into $\mathbb{R}$.
+These are linear algebra morphisms forming a group with respect to the convolution product $ \star_0 $ \begin{equs} X \star_0 Y := (X \otimes Y ) \hat{\Delta}_{\text{ {BCK}}}. \end{equs} The unit for the convolution product is the co-unit $\mathbf{1}^*$ which is non-zero only on the empty tree.

 \begin{definition}